gabr-coder/gabr-coder/README.md

 - 💞️ I’m looking to work on a project for Arcade - Hack Club
 - 📫 How to reach me ahmedhossam1842007@gmail.com
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I used to read fictional stories my uncle was reading when he was young.
+- ⚡ Fun fact: I used to read my uncle's fictional stories when he was young.
 The novels were imaginations for the future which is my past 😀.
 I used to laugh a lot about the imagination of people in the 80's about their future.

 <!---
 gabr-coder/gabr-coder is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.